DEPARTMENT OF TRANSPORTATION

 MARYLAND PORT COMMISSION

-The Maryland Port Commission was authorized in 1988 (Chapter 541, Acts of 1988).
+The Maryland Port Commission was authorized by the General Assembly in 1988 (Chapter 541, Acts of 1988).

 [photo, World Trade Center Baltimore, 401 East Pratt St., Baltimore, Maryland] The Commission oversees the Maryland Port Administration.
 By devising flexible procedures, particularly for personnel and procurement, the Commission works to give the Port of Baltimore the competitive edge in maritime trade.

 The Commission has seven voting members.
 Six are appointed to three-year terms by the Governor with Senate advice and consent.
-The Secretary of Transportation serves as chair (Code Transportation Article, secs.
+The Secretary of Transportation serves as the Chair (Code Transportation Article, secs.
 6-201 through 6-602).
 Since 2007, the Secretary of Business and Economic Development (now Commerce) has been a nonvoting member (Chapter 515, Acts of 2007).

 World Trade Center Baltimore,401 East Pratt St., Baltimore, Maryland, February 2008.
 Photo by Diane F. Evartt.